 Troubleshooting Our Own SEO Issue

-Some of us on the Kinsta team have been doing SEO for many years and so we’ve seen quite a few unique problems, but what happened to us recently by far takes the cake! 🎂 In the end, Google actually made a mistake and left our own site (Kinsta.com) with an unwarranted manual action against it.
+Some of us on the Kinsta team have been doing SEO for many years, we put a lot of effort into this traffic channel and so we’ve seen quite a few unique problems, but what happened to us recently by far takes the cake! 🎂 In the end, Google actually made a mistake and left our own site (Kinsta.com) with an unwarranted manual action against it.
 Check out below how we came to this conclusion and exactly how the panic attack inducing situation played out.

 Drop in Average Rank